Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 * “The veil flickers.
 It’s so close . . .”
 * “Please.
 Please. *Please* . . .”

 Victor’s panicked eyes flash toward the players, and Stella draws in toward herself, fear evident upon her face.
-Erasmus and [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] (if present) attack the specters as soon as they draw within 15 feet of Stella’s spirit, urging the players to join them.
+Erasmus and [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] (if present) attack the specters as soon as they draw within 15 feet of Stella’s spirit, urging the players to join them.

 > [!combat]- **Balancing the Specters**
 > Due to the specters fleeing, this is a **mild** combat encounters against a party of five 5th-level players, a CR 1 ally (Majesto), and two CR 2 allies (Erasmus van Richten, Fiona Wachter), and will consume approximately 5% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows: